josematute/sql-langgraph-agent/README.md

 ### Database Setup

-The agent needs a PostgreSQL database to connect to.
-You have two options:
+The agent works with any SQL database.
+You have several options:

 #### Option 1: Use Default Database (Recommended for Quick Start)

-The project includes a Docker setup with a sample database.
+The project includes a Docker setup with a sample PostgreSQL database.
 This is the easiest way to get started:

 ```bash
 # Start the default PostgreSQL database with sample data